A parade for vegetables?

 Teachers, scout leaders, community organizers, parade enthusiasts (yes, parade enthusiast is a thing), we’d love to hear from you!
 Send us an email at firstname.lastname@example.org.

-Or, if you'd just like to march in the parade adorned as a vegetable, join us!
+Or, if you'd just like to march in the parade adorned as a vegetable, join us in 2019!
 More details will be shared here and on our Facebook page as the event date approaches.